-With Adventure Pass, you can bring your family to the Blank Park Zoo, Science Center of Iowa, and Greater Des Moines Botanical Garden for free.
-Brenton Skating Plaza will also become an option when it opens this winter.
+With Adventure Pass, you can bring your family to the Blank Park Zoo, Science Center of Iowa, Greater Des Moines Botanical Garden, and Des Moines Children's Museum for free.
+Brenton Skating Plaza will also become an option when it opens each winter.

 At the Zoo and Botanical Garden, each pass allows entrance for up to two adults and two children.
 At the Science Center, each pass allows for up to four total free entrances, including up to two adults and up to three children.
+At the Des Moines Children's Museum, each pass allows entry for four children aged 1-10.
 Additional tickets may be purchased at the gate.

 Your Adventure Pass must be printed when you present it upon admission.
 Digital passes on a phone or other device will not be accepted.
 If you need help reserving or printing your pass, please visit one of our six Des Moines Public Library locations, and we'll help you with the process.